yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 For critical services, we can assign an API key to each customer.
 It is also common to assign a different access rate to each API key, for example, 300 requests per day.

-Compared to User IDs, using the API key imposes more frictions on the users.
+Compared to User IDs, using the API keys imposes more frictions on the users.
 Therefore, it also only makes sense to certain applications.
 These applications usually access more valuable data or services, and they usually come with a price tag.
 Here are a few examples:

 - [Mapbox API](https://docs.mapbox.com/help/glossary/access-token/) for maps and navigation
 - [Tinyurl](https://tinyurl.com/app/dev) for URL shortening